Tests

 file in the resources folder.

-This file describes your unit test using the Framework Jasmine 2.3 (check documentation for more information at: http://jasmine.github.io/2.3/introduction.html).
+This file describes your unit test using the Framework Jasmine 2.3 (check documentation for more information here).

 Nothing specific to Companion for Delivery here.